Baryons and baryoniums in the perspective of QCD sum rules: Summary and outlook

-\item QCD sum rules analysis to baryon semileptonic decays is reviewed in chapter~\ref{sec:decay}.
+\item A QCD sum rule analysis of baryon semileptonic decays is reviewed in chapter~\ref{sec:decay}.
 The study of baryon semileptonic decays had long progressed slowly, but QCD sum rules have provided significant theoretical support to this field.
 Within this framework, the form factors, which are key quantities closely related to the decay kinematics, can be directly calculated.
-These form factors then can be used to construct decay observables, which play a central role for flavor physics analysis, such as the extraction of CKM matrix elements, the investigation of flavor symmetry breaking effects, and the search for potential signals of new physics.
+These form factors then can be used to construct decay observables, which play a central role in flavor physics analyses, such as the extraction of CKM matrix elements, the investigation of flavor symmetry breaking effects, and the search for potential signals of new physics.

-\item QCD sum rules analysis to baryoniums is reviewed in chapter~\ref{sec:baryonium}.
+\item A QCD sum rule analysis of baryonium states is reviewed in chapter~\ref{sec:baryonium}.
 Baryonium states have long attracted attention from physicists, particularly the hypothetical bound state of a proton and antiproton, often referred to as protonium.
 Experimentally observed structures such as $X(1835)$, $X(1840)$, and $X(1880)$ have been suggested as potential candidates for such states.
 The concept of baryonium is relatively broad, allowing for constituents that are not strictly color singlets, which is different from hadronic molecular states.
 Most existing theoretical studies focus on baryoniums composed of two color-singlet hadrons, while investigations of baryonium with compact multiquark configurations remain limited.
 Within the framework of QCD sum rules, one can construct appropriate interpolating currents for baryoniums and compute their masses, enabling comparison with predictions from other theoretical approaches.
-Currently, no conclusive experimental evidence confirms the existence of baryonium.
+Currently, no conclusive experimental evidence confirms the existence of baryonium as a specific internal structure.
+While the observation of several near-threshold structures in baryon-antibaryon channels is consistent with baryonium interpretations, such structures may also arise from threshold effects, final-state interactions, or conventional hadronic resonances.
+Distinguishing these possibilities requires determination of spin-parity quantum numbers and coupled-channel analyses.
 In the light-quark sector, strong mixing between conventional and exotic resonances makes it difficult to disentangle their nature.
 In contrast, the heavy-quark sector may offer better prospects for observing such exotic states due to relatively larger energy level spacings.

 \end{itemize}